 When cooked, the freckles will disappear, which turns the beans’ outer shells into an appetizing pink color.
 Canned pinto beans, however, will have a beige tan once cooked.

 Pinto beans are known for their soft and mushy texture, which makes them an ideal choice for dishes that favor a creamy consistency.
 They also possess a crowd-pleasing, nutty flavor with subtle earthy traits.

-Black beans and pinto beans are extremely versatile ingredients that can be utilized in numerous ways.
+If red beans are known for the classic red beans and rice recipe and its side dishes, what can you cook with black beans and pinto beans?
 Check out this section to know how chefs around the world make use of these tasty beans.

-Black beans are a frequent ingredient in Cajun, American, Creole, Carribean and Mexican cuisine.
-They are especially delicious when served with chili and quesadillas.
+Black beans are a frequent ingredient in American, Creole, Caribbean, and Cajun cuisine.
+They are especially delicious as accompanying foods for quesadillas and chili.
 Thanks to their meat-like flavor, many vegans use these little beans as a substitution for meat.

 They also work exceptionally well in soups, burritos, dips, and stews.
 In addition, black beans are perfect in salad bowls, where their crunchy texture and nutty taste make for a great contrast with the fresh and soft veggies.